Human Harvest (film)

-Human Harvest (活摘) is a 2014 documentary film, directed by Vancouver filmmaker Leon Lee, which follows the investigative work by Canadian Nobel Peace Prize nominees David Matas and David Kilgour on whether and how state-run hospitals in China harvested and sold organs, by killing tens of thousands of prisoners of conscience, who are mainly Falun Gong practitioners.
+Human Harvest (活摘) is a 2014 documentary film, directed by Vancouver filmmaker Leon Lee, which follows the investigative work by legal counsel David Matas and Canadian lawmaker David Kilgour on whether and how hospitals in China harvested and sold organs from executed prisoners of conscience, mainly Falun Gong practitioners.

 Production

 The film is supported by the Canada Media Fund’s Diverse Languages Program, which supports productions on Canadian diversity.
 The program funds projects in languages other than English, French, or Canadian Aboriginal languages.
 Human Harvest was produced originally in Mandarin.

 In addition to the work by filmmaker Leon Lee, two Canadian film companies contributed to the production of the film: Principal of Flying Cloud Productions in Vancouver, and Toronto-based Mark Media.